 If you are temporarily employed in Wyoming and plan to be in the state for less than 120 consecutive days, you may apply for a temporary vehicle registration.
 Each Wyoming county handles its own vehicle registrations, so contact your local county treasurer’s office for specifics.

 You can register your vehicle at the Wyoming County Clerk’s Office in the county where you live.
 The Wyoming Department of Transportation provides a list of county clerk offices in the state and links to the necessary forms to get started.
 You will need to appear in person if you are registering a vehicle for the first time and submit the necessary paperwork showing a change in ownership.

 Before heading out to register your vehicle for the first time, be sure to gather the following items to take with you:

-- A Wyoming bill of sale for the vehicle or a dealer’s invoice (if purchased from a dealership)
+- Bill of Sale for the vehicle or a dealer’s invoice (if purchased from a dealership)

 - A copy of the vehicle’s title

 - A valid driver’s license or state-issued ID

 - Registration fees

 - The Wyoming DOT charges both a county fee and state fee for vehicle registration.

 - Proof of insurance

 Use our free, printable Wyoming vehicle bill of sale to transfer your vehicle’s title to your name.
 It’s available in Word and PDF formats.